-At the 2004 CFCSA annual meeting, a 'technical committee' was established to begin harmonizing of the actual audit instrument.
+At the 2004 CFCSA annual general meeting (AGM), a national technical committee was established to begin harmonizing of the audit instrument.

-At the June 2010 CFCSA Annual Meeting, all members signed a COR® Memorandum of Understanding solidifying the original 2000 agreement.
+At the June 2010 CFCSA AGM, all members signed a COR® Memorandum of Understanding solidifying the original 2000 agreement.

 At the June 2020 CFCSA AGM, the national technical committee was struck to review and update the COR® Memorandum of Understanding along with the National COR® Accreditation Standard.